solliancenet/MCW-innovate-modernize-apps-with-data-ai/Hands-on lab/HOL step-by step - Innovate and Modernize Apps with Data and AI.md

     sudo systemctl restart iotedge
     ```

-    To confirm that this worked successfully, return to the modernize-app-ubuntu1 device in IoT Hub and you should see a runtime response of **417 -- The device's deployment configuration is not set**.
+    To confirm that this worked successfully, return to the modernize-app-ubuntu1 device in IoT Hub and you should see a runtime response of **417 -- The device's deployment configuration is not set** within one to two minutes.
+You may need to select **Refresh** to update the page.

     ![Azure IoT Edge configuration succeeded.](media/vm-configure-iot-edge-success.png 'Azure IoT Edge device configuration succeeded')